 Hearing Tests for Children

-What routine screening will my baby receive?
+What routine screening will my child receive?

 What can I do if I think my child has hearing loss?

-If you have concerns about your child’s hearing, contact your local public health hearing clinic or your family doctor.
-See your doctor right away if your child has any of the following:
+If you have concerns about your child’s hearing, contact your local public health hearing clinic or your family health care provider.

-- ear discharge (runny ear)
+- ear discharge (runny ear);

-- earache (pain in the ear)
+- earache (pain in the ear);

-- bad smell from the ear canal
+- bad smell from the ear canal;

-- reddened skin around the ear
+- reddened skin around the ear;

-- an object in the ear canal
+- an object in the ear canal; or

 What hearing tests will my child receive?